Schwab Wealth Management Review

 ThomasPartners® Strategies

-An investment-advisory program Schwab offers that is designed for retirement planning is ThomasPartners Strategies.
-It is available in two varieties, dividend growth and balanced income.
-In either setup, the account will strive for monthly income and total return over time.
+Another Schwab advisory program focused on retirement planning is ThomasPartners Strategies.
+It comes in two styles: dividend growth and balanced income.
+In either case, the account aims for monthly income along with long-term total return.

-ThomasPartners Strategies requires $100,000 to begin.
-The annual management fee is 90 basis points for the dividend strategy and 80 for the balanced income setup (for the first $500,000).
-It goes down from there.
+ThomasPartners Strategies requires $100,000 to start.
+The annual management fee is 90 basis points for the dividend strategy and 80 basis points for the balanced income strategy (on the first $500,000).
+The rate declines for larger balances.

 Schwab Advisor Network®

-Another option for investment management through Schwab is the company’s advisor network.
-This is a collection of local third-party financial planners who have been prescreened by Schwab.
-They are not Schwab advisors, although they are recommended by Schwab.
+Another way to get investment management through Schwab is its advisor network.
+This is a group of local third-party financial planners who have been screened by Schwab.
+They are not Schwab employees, but Schwab refers clients to them.

-The exact pricing, products, and services through this channel will depend quite heavily on the investment professional chosen.
+Pricing, products, and services depend on the specific advisor selected.
 Possible services include:

 - Tax planning